Order Optimal Bounds for One-Shot Federated Learning over non-Convex Loss Functions: Order Optimality of the Lower Bound and the MRE-NC Algorithm

 At the server, we obtain an approximation $\hat{ F}$ of the loss function $F$ over $[-1,1]^d$ as follows.
 We first eliminate redundant sub-signals so that no two surviving sub-signals from a same machine have the same $p$-parts.
 Hence, for each machine, the surviving sub-signals are distinct.
 We call this process ``redundancy elimination''.
 We set $ \hat{ F}(0)=0$, and for any $l\geq 1$ and any $p\in G^l$, we let

-where $N_p$ is the number of signals having point $p$ in their first argument, after redundancy elimination.
-After that, for each cell corresponding to a point $p$ in $G^t$, we choose a single arbitrary sub-signal of the form $(p,\Delta,\theta^p,\eta)$ and let
+where $N_p$ is the number of signals having point $p$ in their first argument after redundancy elimination (with the convention that $0/0=0$).
+After that, for each cube corresponding to a point $p$ in $G^t$, we choose a single arbitrary sub-signal of the form $(p,\Delta,\theta^p,\eta)$, from some machine $i$, and let

 Finally, the server outputs $\theta^p$ with minimum $\hat{F}(\theta^p)$.